 Texas adopted a statewide ban on texting while driving in September, 2017.
 That hasn’t stopped drivers from behaving irresponsibly behind the wheel.
 Texting while driving remains common, even when it leads to accidents.
 On a national level, it leads to a shocking 1.6 million crashes every year.

-Texting behind the wheel is clearly constitutes negligent.
+Texting behind the wheel is clearly constitutes negligence.
 Fortunately for the victim, it’s often easy to prove the other driver’s misdeeds.
 Here are three types of evidence personal injury attorneys prove texting while driving:

 1. Police Reports in a McKinney Auto Accident